Skip to Content

 You have two options to see The Nutcracker at The Wilson Center this year.

-You can see City Ballet’s The Nutcracker on December 3 and 4 (you can livestream the December 3 performance for $25) or you can see The Great Wilmington Nutcracker (the 21st annual show) on December 17 and 18.
+You can see City Ballet’s The Nutcracker on December 6 and 7 or you can see Wilmington Conservatory of Fine Arts’ The Nutcracker on December 13 and 14.

 Tickets can be purchased here.